+\textbf{\BwK with generalized resources.} \citet{AgrawalDevanur-ec14,AgrawalDevanur-ec14-OpRe} consider a version of \BwK with a more abstract version of resources.
+First, they remove the distinction between rewards and resource consumption.
+Instead, in each round $t$ there is an outcome vector $o_t \in [0,1]^d$, and the ``final outcome" is the average $\bar{o}_T = \tfrac{1}{T} \sum_{t\in [T]} o_t$.
+The total reward is determined by $\bar{o}_T$, in a very flexible way: it is $T\cdot f(\bar{o}_T)$, for an arbitrary Lipschitz concave function $f: [0,1]^d \mapsto [0,1]$ known to the algorithm.
+Second, the resource constraints can be expressed by an arbitrary convex set $S\subset [0,1]^d$ which $\bar{o}_T$ must belong to.
+Third, they allow \emph{soft constraints}: rather than requiring $\bar{o}_t \in S$ for all rounds $t$ (\emph{hard constraints}), they upper-bound the distance between $\bar{o}_t$ and $S$.
+They obtain regret bounds that scale as $\sqrt{T}$, with distance between $\bar{o}_t$ and $S$ scaling as $1/\sqrt{T}$.
+Their results extend to the hard-constraint version by rescaling the budgets, as in Algorithm~\ref{BwK:alg:BwK-UCB}, as long as the constraint set $S$ is downward closed.

-\xhdr{Contextual bandits with knapsacks.} Contextual bandits with knapsacks (\emph{cBwK}) is a common generalization of \BwK and contextual bandits (see Chapter~\ref{ch:CB}).
+\xhdr{Contextual bandits with knapsacks.} Contextual bandits with knapsacks (\emph{cBwK}) is a common generalization of \BwK and contextual bandits (background on the latter can be found in Chapter~\ref{ch:CB}).
 In each round $t$, an algorithm observes context $x_t$ before it chooses an arm.
 The pair $(x_t,\vM_t)$, where $\vM_t\in [0,1]^{K\times (d+1)}$ is the round-$t$ outcome matrix, is chosen independently from some fixed distribution (which is included in the problem instance).
 The algorithm is given a set $\Pi$ of policies (mappings from arms to actions), as in Section~\ref{CB:sec:policy-class}.
-The benchmark is the best all-knowing algorithm restricted to policies in $\Pi$: $\OPT_{\Pi}$ is the expected total reward of such algorithm, similarly to \eqref{BwK:eq:OPT-defn}.
+The benchmark is the best all-knowing algorithm restricted to policies in $\Pi$: $\OPT_{\Pi}$ is the expected total reward of such algorithm, similarly to \eqref{BwK:eq:benchmarks-defn}.
 The following regret bound can be achieved:

 The $\sqrt{KT \log(|\Pi|)}$ dependence on $K$, $T$ and $\Pi$ is optimal for contextual bandits, whereas the $(1+ \OPT_{\Pi}/B)$ term is due \BwK.
 In particular, this regret bound is optimal in the regime $B>\Omega(\OPT_{\Pi})$.